caglarorhan/ledTabela/readme.md

         i++;
         });
     ```
-  There is also a mini tool to create date from rectangle click.
+  There is also a mini tool to create datum from rectangle click.
 Also, some of events added to these rectangles.
+This tool injected and seen on the page just top of the contribution table.

   - We are using two main functions. **writer** and **setter**. writer send words letters to setter, and setter paint the rectangles (from the x:y data).
 I any animation requested this function adjusts x data of the letters point data.
 The function adjust this positioning property with two variables **leftMargin** and **leftPadding**.
 Leftmargin calculated with animation process, left padding is calculated with previous letters width and interletterspace amount.